 Recently, in response to the devastating Zika outbreak in Brazil, the Brazilian Health Surveillance Agency Anvisa joined the task force Zika Zero set up by the Federal Government for the National Day of Mobilization.
 On Saturday Feb 13, 2016, they visited 2.8 million homes in 428 municipalities across the country.
 The aim was to mobilize the population for the prevention and combating of the Aedes mosquito specie, and identify its breeding sites.

 To get your Pharmaceutical or Medical Device products qualified for sale and distribution in Brazil, there are required steps to be completed according to Anvisa.
-In March 2013, they released Technical Regulation of Good Manufacturing Practices of Medical Devices and In Vitro Diagnostic Devices.
+In March 2013, they released Technical Regulation of Good Manufacturing Practices of Medical Devices and In Vitro Diagnostic Devices opens in a new window.
 These technical regulations describe in detail the General Quality System Requirements; Quality Documents and Records; Design Control and Device Master Records; Process and Production Controls; Handling, Storage, Distribution and Traceability; Correction and Preventive Actions; Installation and Servicing; and, Statistical Techniques.